SebastianKostrz/SebastianKostrz/README.md

 ## About me:

-- ⚡ I'm a Junior Full Stack Developer,
+- ⚡ I'm a Junior Frontend Developer,
-- 🧠 Currently I am focused on expanding my knowledge of Java and React,
+- 🧠 Currently I am focused on expanding my knowledge of JavaScript and React,
 - 💻 I don't easily give up on tasks and am determined to do my best,
 - 🤝 I excel in collaborative teamwork and thrive on collectively overcoming challenges.
 - 🎮 Also I love gaming and new technologies !